Snaxerl/My-Portfolio/README.md

 # My-Portfolio
-A small overview of my past Projects
+A small Webpage as overview of my past Projects